sighupio/fury-kubernetes-aws/README.md

 > hosts.ini has been created by terraform's output in _ansible_ folder when we used `make run`

-> This is a good time to make your first `git commit` yif you haven't done it yet :)
+> This is a good time to make your first `git commit` if you haven't done it yet :)

 ---